Geometrization of the local Langlands correspondence: Bernstein--Zelevinsky duality

 \section{Bernstein--Zelevinsky duality}

-We note that one can define a Bernstein--Zelevinsky involution on (the compact objects of) $D_\et(\Bun_G,\Lambda)$.
-More precisely, we have the following result.
+We note that one can define a Bernstein--Zelevinsky involution on (the compact objects of) $D_\et(\Bun_G,\Lambda)$.\footnote{The ``classical'' Bernstein--Zelevinsky duality on smooth representations was first defined on the level of irreducibles of $\GL_n(E)$ by Zelevinsky \cite{ZelevinskyDuality}, then generalized by Aubert \cite{AubertDuality} to all groups but still on the level of Grothendieck groups, independently discovered by Bernstein and Schneider--Stuhler \cite{SchneiderStuhler}.
+Its categorical formulation as (derived) Hom into the Hecke algebra is discussed in \cite{FarguesDuality}.} More precisely, we have the following result.
 Here, in anticipation of some functor introduced later, we write